schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## I love this line

-> An autocomplete system that only uses words in the current document feels barbaric afterward.
+> An autocomplete system that only uses words in the current document <span class="orange">feels barbaric</span> afterward.

 [source](https://slack.engineering/typescript-at-slack-a81307fa288d)